 Elmer/Ice includes solvers for internal variables evolution, such as fabric for the anisotropic rheology or the density for the firn/snow law.
 Age of ice, temperature, stress and strain-rate fields have also their own solver.

-In terms of boundary conditions, Elmer/Ice includes various friction laws (classical Weertman sliding law or an effective-pressure dependent friction law) and includes a proper description of the grounding line dynamics by solving the contact problem between ice and bedrock defined by a variational inequality.
+In terms of boundary conditions, Elmer/Ice includes various friction laws (classical Weertman sliding law or effective-pressure dependent friction laws) and two basal hydrology model to evaluate the effective pressure.
+For the the grounding line dynamics, Elmer/Ice solves the contact problem between ice and bedrock defined by a variational inequality.

 Elmer/Ice includes inverse methods to infer largely undetermined parameters such as the basal friction or ice fluidity.